alexgs/grunt-available-tasks/README.md

 }
 ```

+See the [reporters.js](lib/reporters.js) file for the default reporters, which you can take and customise to your liking.

 ## Output

 From left to right, this plugin outputs the task name, the type of the task, then the description and finally a list of multitask targets should you have configured two or more.
 The type of the task is registered with arrows: